 Children with bird (1961) Joan Bakker

 Children with bird is a large stone statue by sculptor Joan Bakker.
 His style is immediately recognizable: a dynamic composition with outward diagonals, which create round shapes and holes in the image, creating a beautiful interplay of emptiness, form, line and mass.
-At first glance one only sees curved lines, but on closer inspection these appear to be three harmoniously merging figures: an upright girl, a squatting boy and in their raised hands they hold a bird, spreading its wings to flee its flight. to start.
-A theme that has been realized more often at schools during the reconstruction period: growing up youngsters fleeing.
-Due to the demolition of the school building, the artwork was placed at the beginning of 2019 in the depot.
+At first glance one sees only curved lines, but on closer inspection these turn out to be three harmoniously merging figures: an upright girl, a squatting boy and in their raised hands they hold a bird, which spreads its wings to escape its flight. to start.
+A theme that has been realized more often in schools during the reconstruction period: growing young people who fledge.
+Due to the demolition of the school building, the artwork was placed in the depot at the beginning of 2019.